radoi-teodor/OSCP-Methodology/README.md

 \- if Windows, we can capture the Kerberos Ticket using Responder and SSRF
 \- we can check for firwalls by checkinf if we get a request on more stranger ports \(open a HTTP server on our machine on 4444 and try to get a request\)
+\- try requesting localhost =\> if we get a specific agent, maybe we will find an exploit for it

+For internal port scanning using SSRF, we can use WFUZZ\.

 More on that here: [https://book.hacktricks.xyz/pentesting-web/ssrf-server-side-request-forgery](#https://book.hacktricks.xyz/pentesting-web/ssrf-server-side-request-forgery)